This is the multi-page printable view of this section. Click here to print.

 Audio management, event-based sound playback, multi-layer music scoring, mixing buses with effects, and Klatt formant voice synthesis with 3D spatial audio.

 GS_Audio provides a complete audio solution for GS_Play projects.
-It includes an event-based sound playback system, multi-layer music scoring, named mixing buses with configurable effects chains, and a built-in Klatt formant voice synthesizer with 3D spatial audio.
+It includes a visual node-based audio event authoring system, multi-layer music scoring, named mixing buses with configurable effects chains, and a built-in Klatt formant voice synthesizer with 3D spatial audio.
 All features integrate with the GS_Play manager lifecycle and respond to standby mode automatically.

 For usage guides and setup examples, see The Basics: GS_Audio.